IBM/deploy-react-kubernetes/README.md

 # Deploy a React application on Kubernetes

+Do you have a front end application that contains large amounts of duplication, handles complex states, and manages large amounts of data?

+React and Redux is the perfect Javascript library if your application is similar to the one described above.
+React provides a component based structure for everything included in an application and allows abstraction if needed to limit duplication.
+With Redux, it handles all of the state and can easily manage data in an application.

+Once an application has been developed, it needs to be deployed for the rest of the world to see.
+There are many choices when looking for the right solution to manage and deploy your application.
+It can often be overwhelming when you're trying to pick the right solution.

+If you're looking for a deployment tool that can provide automation, scalability and management of a deployed application, Kubernetes is the tool for you!

+An application must be packaged into a container to deploy on Kubernetes.
+Docker is an open source tool that is used to package the application into a container.
+The container is then deployed on Kubernetes for public access.
+Once the application is deployed, Kubernetes handles the management, scalability and automation of the deployed application.

 In this Code Pattern, we will deploy a React application using Kubernetes.

-There are many choices when looking for the right solution to manage and deploy our applications.
-It can often be overwhelming when we're trying to pick the right solution.
-One of our many choices is Kubernetes.
-This pattern will take you through how to get a front end application deployed on Kubernetes.
-After implementing the code, you will have the knowledge to deploy your own applications on Kubernetes.

-This repository uses the React JavaScript library to build out the front end of the application.
-Redux is a predictable state container used hand in hand with React.
-It handles all of the state management within the application.
-The OMDb API is called to get movie information based on user input.
-Docker is an open source tool that is used to package the application into a container.
-IBM Cloud provides one to use with Kubernetes deployments called IBM Cloud Container Service.
-Kubernetes handles the management and deployment of the containerized application.
+This repository uses the React Javascript library alongisde Redux to build out the front end of the application.
+The OMDb API is used to get movie information based on user input.
+Redux handles the data between the application and the API, as well as the state between components.
+Docker is used to package the application and Kubernetes is used to deploy the container.

 When the reader has completed this Code Pattern, they will understand how to:
 * Containerize a React application using Docker